Collectives: contributions, mergers and other matters: fund supermarkets - Stamp Duty Reserve Tax implications

-In this situation, where a fund supermarket undertakes netting of units/OEIC shares that are surrendered and purchased this can, dependent on the individual circumstances, give rise to two further principal SDRT charges under FA86/S87 in addition to the 2,000 purchased units notified to the fund manager for FA99/SCH19 purposes as follows:
+However, where the fund supermarket undertakes netting and the ABC fund manager is only instructed by the fund supermarket to include 2,000 units issued in his monthly computation of SDRT, this can, dependent on the individual circumstances, give rise to two further principal FA86/S87 SDRT charges (in addition to the 2,000 purchased units notified to the fund manager for FA99/SCH19 purposes):

-- a SDRT charge (FA86/S87) on an agreement to transfer 10,000 units from unit holder A to the fund supermarket in consideration of £10,000, and
+1. An SDRT charge (FA86/S87) on an agreement to transfer 10,000 units from unit holder A to the fund supermarket for £10,000 consideration, and

-See STSM101030 for the meaning of an authorised unit trust.
+See STSM101030 for the meaning of an AUT.

-See STSM101050 for the meaning of an Open-Ended Investment Company.
+See STSM101050 for the meaning of an OEIC.

 See STSM107110 for the meaning of a fund supermarket.

 See STSM103005 for information on the abolition of FA99/SCH19